Hawaii Public Records Search

 The state has made most court records available online, but it is limited.
 One database, ecourt Kokua, has none of the records from district courts other than traffic court records, but some of those records can be accessed from the second database.
 The second database, called Ho'ohiki, includes criminal and civil cases in family and district courts but is incomplete.
 Intermediate appellate and state supreme court records are on online.

-The Hawaii Criminal Justice Data Center allows criminal records searches on any individual for a fee.
+The HI Criminal Justice Data Center allows Hawaii criminal records searches on any individual for a fee.
 Another site maintained by the state will specifically search for records on sex offenders.

 RecordsFinder.com may also allow searchable access to court and criminal records from Hawaii.